-For every irclicker response you give, you will be awarded 1 point.
+For every ibclicker response you give, you will be awarded 1 point.
 For questions with a correct answer, an additional point will be awarded for selecting the correct response.
-Full marks (5/5) will be given if you receive at least 75% of the total possible irclicker points.
+Full marks (5/5) will be given if you receive at least 75% of the total possible ibclicker points.
 Partial marks (3/5) will be given if you receive between 50% and 75%.
-No marks (0/5) will be given if you receive less than 50%.
+No marks (0/5) will be given if you receive between 50% and 75%.

-The use of another student's irclicker constitutes impersonation and is strictly forbidden under the University of Manitoba's academic dishonesty policy.
-(See page 4.)
+The use of another student's i clicker constitutes impersonation and is strictly forbidden under the University of Manitoba's academic dishonesty policy.
+(See page 5.)